Su-Shee/heating-mqtt/README.md

 ## How does it work?
-* A little fake sensors publishes its (randomly generated within a range) temperature readings to mosquitto every couple of seconds.
+* A little fake sensor publishes its (randomly generated within a range) temperature readings to mosquitto every couple of seconds.

 * A service "in the middle" determines temperature by subscribing